 How does saliva and blood help to study cancer?

 • Future research on the samples may reveal relationships between a particular type of cancer and the presence of a protein in the blood or perhaps anomalies in the genetic pattern.
 For instance, in other studies the ‘Philadelphia’ chromosome has been shown to be associated with chronic myeloid leukaemia (CML).
 Individuals identified as being at greater risk of CML can then be closely monitored by their health care provider.
+This allows early disease detection and leading to better disease management and patient outcomes.

 • Research on biospecimens may provide the bridge between physical health and what is happening at a genetic or cellular level to better predict who is at an increased risk of a type of cancer.
 It may also help identify the best therapy to prevent or treat the disease.